fabiospampinato/tiny-livereload/readme.md

 livereload ( 200 );
 ```

-An `express` middleware for the backend is provided, which serves the `/__livereload__` request, potentially watching some file paths for changes too:
+An `express` middleware for the backend is provided, which serves the `/__livereload__` request, potentially watching some file paths for changes too.

 ```ts
 import express from 'express';